Correct redundancy procedure explained

 You should also check your contract of employment or redundancy policy to find out whether contractually you are entitled to an enhanced redundancy package.

 We are passionate about arming all employees with the information and advice that they need to make sure that they are treated fairly by their employer, but nothing can replace having an experienced employment lawyer fighting your case for you.
-We will deal with your case swiftly and professionally, and make sure you end up with the best possible outcome, both financially and professionally.
+So, if you wonder whether or not we can help you, do get in touch.